adoppler/piezo/DOCUMENTATION.md

-export const routes = []          // if you want to define routes manually export const routerProps = {}     // if you need a little more control over react-router export const RootComponent        // wrap the entire app in another component
+export const routes = []          // if you want to define routes manually export const routerProps = {}     // if you need a little more control over react-router export const RootComponent        // wrap the entire app in another component export const basename = '/app'    // if you're serving under a subdirectory
 ```

 **piezo.config.js**